-For the next 3 weeks before Christmas I am going to release 3 posts Celebrating the Women of The Christmas Story.
-I really wanted to title this series: The Teenager, A Middle-Aged Woman and The Senior Citizen I Want to Be Like, but I thought it was a little long 🙂
+For the next 3 weeks before Christmas, I’m going to release 3 posts Celebrating The Christmas Women.
+I really wanted to title this series: The Teenager, A Middle-Aged Woman, and The Senior Citizen I Want to Be Like, but I thought it was a little long 🙂

-I prepared parts of these posts in a message I shared at a few events.
+Parts of these posts I shared in a message at Christmas events.
 There’s just so much to the lives of these women that I can’t get away from their stories and how it relates to the birth of Christ.
 I want to share these snippets of their stories with you so you can see the hope of Christmas, our hope in Christ as we learn from these women and begin to model the character they lived.

 Each of these women were: